apache/druid/docs/tutorials/docker.md

 `-Ddruid.metadata.storage.type=postgresql`

 Note that Druid uses port 8888 for the console.
 This port is also used by Jupyter and other tools.
-To avoid conflicts, you can change the port in the [ports](https://github.com/apache/druid/blob/0.21.1/distribution/docker/docker-compose.yml#L125) section of the `docker-compose.yml` file.
-Example to expose the Console on port 9999 of the host:
+To avoid conflicts, you can change the port in the [`ports`](https://github.com/apache/druid/blob/0.21.1/distribution/docker/docker-compose.yml#L125) section of the `docker-compose.yml` file.
+For example, to expose the console on port 9999 of the host:

 ```yaml
     container_name: router